 Is it worth the money?

-In a nutshell yes!
-The course is more expensive now than when I took it but I would pay it again in a heart beat (and at the higher cost).
+The course is more expensive now than when I took it and there are other options out there.
 When I signed up, I was worried about the cost, I even lied to my husband and told him it was £500 less than it actually was (don’t tell him!)
 But, before I’d even finished the course I had increased my fees, paid off the cost of the course and was earning more than ever.
 And half way through, I had niched down to only take on ads clients and offer training in Facebook & Instagram marketing.

 What happens after the course?

 I’d come to rely on the great advice and support of the awesome women I trained with and was scared to go it alone but the support continues inside Emma’s paid membership (which at the time of writing is £77pcm)